-ONLY on 3: Outgoing Bluffton Police Chief talks about his decision to leave
+ONLY ON 3: Outgoing Bluffton Police Chief talks about his decision to leave

 “Given Scott’s background and his performance as a leader in our police department, I feel the department, and more importantly, the community, is in great hands with him as our interim police chief,” Orlando said.

-A local and national search will be held to find Bluffton’s next top cop.
+A local and national search will be held to find Bluffton’s next police chief.